th2-net/th2-codec-csv/README.md

 Each raw message might contain several line in CSV format.
 If the default header parameter is not set the codec trites the first line from the raw message as a header.
 Otherwise, the default header will be used for decoding the rest of data.
+Output message type is taken from `th2.csv.override_message_type` property in input message.
+If the property missing, the default value (`Csv_Message`) for output message type is used.

 If no data was decoded from raw message, the message will be skipped, and an error event will be reported.